Dumpster Weight Calculators

 How Much Do Shingle Bundles Weigh?

-It's important to check for double-layering.
+It is important to check for double-layering.
 Sometimes roofs have more than one layer of shingles if they were re-roofed without removing the old layer.
-Make sure to check how many layers there are to accurately estimate the weight.
-To figure out which dumpster size you’ll need for your roofing debris, give Legacy Dumpster's shingle weight calculator a try.
-It’ll help you make the right choice.
+Make sure to check how many layers there are before using the shingle weight calculator.

 Three-Tab Asphalt Shingles:

-These bundles weigh in at about 60 to 80 pounds each.
-You’ll need three bundles to cover a square (100 square feet) of roofing, making the total weight for a square about 180 to 240 pounds.
+These bundles weigh about 60 to 80 pounds each.
+You’ll need three bundles to cover one square, which equals 100 square feet of roofing.
+That makes the total weight for one square about 180 to 240 pounds.

 Architectural Asphalt Shingles:

-A bit heavier, these come in at 70 to 80 pounds per bundle.
+These are a bit heavier, usually weighing about 70 to 80 pounds per bundle.

 Slate Shingles:

-These are on the heavier side, with each bundle weighing between 250 and 350 pounds.
+These are much heavier, with each bundle often weighing between 250 and 350 pounds.

 Roofing Dumpster Rental Calculator